 - Today’s technology is considered in new construction homes.
 Homes are wired for large flat-screen televisions; alarm systems, security systems, and Internet wiring are accounted for; and cable is a given.

 - Saved money, at least up front, plays a large role in the decision to purchase an existing home.
-A new construction home typically costs $290,000 in the United States, according to census data, compared to the average 2016 price of $198,500 for an existing home in Lee County is $142 per sqft versus a new construction home at about $155 per sqft (Data from January – November 2021 Lee County Association of Realtors Multiple Listing Service).
+A new construction home typically costs more.
+On average, an existing home in Lee County is $142 per sqft versus a new construction home at about $155 per sqft (Data from January – November 2021 Lee County Association of Realtors Multiple Listing Service).

 - Homes with history are appealing to a large number of buyers.
 This treasured past brings character and tradition to a home and is hard (if not impossible) to replicate.

 - Neighbors — or the lack thereof — can be a real turnoff in the initial stages of home building.
-You may be staring out at a string of construction sites rather than humans when you first move into a new neighborhood.
+You may stare out at a string of construction sites rather than humans when you first move in to a new neighborhood.
 Living through and driving through construction can create problems from hammering noise to nails in your tires!

 - Time is often not on your side when purchasing a new build.
-In an existing home, you can generally move in within 45 days of signing a contract; in new construction homes, the timeline can stretch months depending upon what stage of construction you find this new build when you make the purchase decision.
+In an existing home, you can generally move in within 30-45 days of signing a contract; in new construction homes, the timeline can stretch months depending upon what stage of construction you find this new build when you make the purchase decision.